Happiness is... sunshine, a model, and an X20!

 Mixer outputs

-Mixer calculations
+Mixer processing

-The output value is calculated from the source according to weight and offset parameters as follows:
+In the simplest case, the mixer output value is calculated from the source according to weight and offset parameters as follows:

 Separate weights can be specified for up and down.

-A curve may also be specified, in which case it's applied before weight and offset.
+Often you'll want to extend the functionality by adding extra mixes.
 As an example, consider a knife edge mix.
 The purpose of such a mix is to counteract the roll effect generated by the rudder.
 So, the input is the rudder stick, and the outputs are the aileron channels.
 You can either use the predefined Rud=>Ail mix, or you could create a free mix as follows:

 Ethos offers two types of filter: active condition, and flight modes: